mui/material-ui/docs/pages/blog/material-ui-is-now-mui.md

 We have made it smooth for the community to contribute.
 We started actively reviewing pull requests and guiding issues.
 Things started to really take off with [the release of v1](/blog/material-ui-v1-is-out/) in 2018.
-The frontend community was actively migrating to React and in desperate need to move fast.
+The frontend community was actively migrating to React, in desperate need to transition quickly,

 Before we realized it, we had grown into the most popular React UI components library.
-We were heavily used and customized to build: customer-facing applications, internal tools, and mobile-hybrid applications.
+The components were heavily used and customized to build customer-facing applications, internal tools, and mobile-hybrid apps.

 ## A larger focus